-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 13 of 2008, as amended, determined under subsections 196B(2) and (8) of the VEA concerning diverticular disease of the colon. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that diverticular disease of the colon and death from diverticular disease of the colon can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning diverticular disease of the colon (Reasonable Hypothesis) (No. 15 of 2016).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 3 of 2008, determined under subsection 196B(2) of the VEA concerning cut, stab, abrasion and laceration. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that cut, stab, abrasion or laceration and death from cut, stab, abrasion or laceration can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning cut, stab, abrasion and laceration (Reasonable Hypothesis) (No. 53 of 2016).
 This Instrument will in effect replace the revoked Statement of Principles.